Respect, Integrity, Experience"

 There was a proposal to build 850 multifamily dwelling units out of a total of 1,020 total dwelling units, at Long Prairie and Silveron, in addition to hotel, offices, retail and restaurant uses, and request to cut 107 out of 122 specimen trees.
 I and most (except one) Councilmembers denied the proposal in September 2019.

-• We are working on synchronization of traffic lights in Town.
+We are working on synchronization of traffic lights in Town.
 We are discussing and planning on further improvements to it using newer technologies.

 I am already working with staff to make much needed improvements to major intersections in town, to move the traffic faster and more efficiently, such as the Long Prairie Rd (FM 2499) and Flower Mound Rd (FM 3040) intersection, which I have managed to get it on our CIP (Capital Improvement Plan).
 I want to see it through.
-In May 2018, we were able to prevent Morriss Road expansion to 6 lanes.
-The fall in traffic on Morriss, proximity to the neighborhood homes, the multiple school zones along the road, and the road’s layout through the town, do not warrant the Morriss Road expansion.
-The road’s designation is now changed to Urban Minor Arterial.

-• I am proud to be part of a wonderful program that we started this year (January 2020) to provide affordable transportation to seniors.
+I am proud to be part of a wonderful program that we started this year (January 2020) to provide affordable transportation to seniors.
 “Mary Kay Walker, with the Seniors in Motion Auxiliary (SIMA), said the program is a joint effort between SIMA (Seniors in Motion Auxiliary), the town staff and Mayor Pro Tem Sandeep Sharma.”
 Currently, the town picks up 80 percent of the costs when a resident uses SPAN, meaning the seniors pay $5 each way.
 Under the new program, SIMA would reimburse the eligible senior 80 percent of that cost, giving the senior $1 six one-way trips a week.

+We also approved projects that provide seniors with additional residential options, and then thoughtfully reverted the town’s Master Plan by removing the Senior Housing overlay.
+In August 2019, I, along with two other Councilmembers, brought the Flower Mound school crossing guards back home from an outsourced vendor.
+There were apprehensions, but I am proud to say that our police department made it work really well, and a win-win for everyone.
 I listened to the residents of The Town of Flower Mound, and was the main proponent of their wants and needs inside the Town Hall during the Council deliberations, and outside on the items that have major impact on quality of residents’ lives and property value of their homes.

-• I, as part of the Flower Mound Town Council, helped maintain the Cross Timbers Protection Area along Cross Timbers Rd and Lusk Ln, and prevented it from being further compromised due to the encroachment of rapid and intense urbanization.
+I, as part of the Flower Mound Town Council, helped maintain the Cross Timbers Protection Area along Cross Timbers Rd and Lusk Ln, and prevented it from being further compromised due to the encroachment of rapid and intense urbanization.

 I am also committed to the preservation of the Cross Timbers Conservation Development District (CTCDD), and have voted accordingly on such projects.
 As an example, I voted against a project in CTCDD that even though may have met the technical requirements of a cluster development, did not meet the intent of clustering.